- If you prefer to read, here's a full transcription of the entire interview:

 And in this episode, I want to share with you what Gert found when he came to look at our site, and what we’ve done in the short period since the audit to our site, and importantly, what sort of results we got.
 So firstly, let’s introduce Gert.
 Hey there Gert, good to speak with you.

 Gert: Hey, James, thank you so much for having me.
-It’s a real pleasure, because I basically discovered your podcast a few years back and discovered what you do and how you help businesses streamline their efforts and and actually make much more working less.
+It’s a real pleasure because I basically discovered your podcast a few years back and discovered what you do and how you help businesses streamline their efforts and actually make much more working less.
 So it’s a special pleasure to be a guest here today.

 James: Well, I’ve really enjoyed getting to know you.
 And the most important thing for me is when my community members help each other and they get results for each other.
-And since we came on board and did that website review, we’ve gotten even closer, in business partnership with you now and in SilverCircle.
+And since we came on board and did that website review, we’ve gotten even closer, in a business partnership with you now and in SilverCircle.
 I help you grow SEOLeverage.com.
-And you’re seeing some significant growth, which is tremendous, because I want to make sure I repay the favor and get you a great result.
+And you’re seeing some significant growth, which is tremendous because I want to make sure I repay the favor and get you a great result.